roberbaca/MiniGames3-1/README.md

 ## Memo:

-It is a matching games that require the player to match similar cards.
+It is a matching game that require the player to match similar cards.
+The flip-card effect was made only with CSS.

 ## Trivia!: